-The rights of holders of our Common Stock, Warrants, Convertible Notes and PIPE Warrants are governed by our amended and restated certificate of incorporation (the "certificate of incorporation"), our amended and restated bylaws (the "bylaws"), and the Delaware General Corporation Law (the "DGCL"), and, in the case of (i) the Warrants, the Warrant Agreement, dated as of July 28, 2021, by and between the Company and Continental Stock Transfer & Trust Company, as warrant agent (the "warrant agreement"), (ii) the Convertible Notes, the Indenture, dated as of August 26, 2022, by and among the Company, the guarantors named therein and U.S. Bank Trust Company, National Association, as trustee (the "indenture"), and (iii) the PIPE Warrants, the Warrant Agreement, dated as of August 26, 2022, by and between the Company and Continental Stock Transfer & Trust Company, as warrant agent (the "PIPE warrant agreement").
-See the section entitled "Description of Capital Stock"
+The rights of holders of our common stock, warrants to purchase shares of common stock ("Warrants"), Convertible Notes and PIPE Warrants are governed by our amended and restated certificate of incorporation (the "certificate of incorporation"), our amended and restated bylaws (the "bylaws"), and the Delaware General Corporation Law (the "DGCL"), and, in the case of (i) the Warrants, the Warrant Agreement, dated as of July 28, 2021, by and between the Company and Continental Stock Transfer & Trust Company, as warrant agent (the "warrant agreement"), (ii) the Convertible Notes, the Indenture, dated as of August 26, 2022, by and among the Company, the guarantors named therein and U.S. Bank Trust Company, National Association, as trustee (the "indenture"), and (iii) the PIPE Warrants, the Warrant Agreement, dated as of August 26, 2022, by and between the Company and Continental Stock Transfer & Trust Company, as warrant agent (the "PIPE warrant agreement").
+See the section entitled "Description of Capital Stock."